joaovq/joaovq/README.md

 <h1 align="center">Hi 👋, I'm João Vítor</h1>
 <h4 align="center">I'm passionate about technology and what it can provide.</h4>
 <h4 align="center">I am an Software Development enthusiast and I like to encourage my creativity to the creating applications based on my ideas and through that, share my experiences with others, in an accessible way.
-Currently, I'm looking to reach the Android Developer position and studying Kotlin with Android View and Jetpack Compose&nbsp
+Currently, I'm looking to reach the Android Developer position and studying Kotlin/Java with Android View, Jetpack Compose&nbsp
   <a target="_blank" href="https://www.android.com/intl/pt-BR_br/">
   <img src="https://cdn-icons-png.flaticon.com/512/226/226770.png" style="width:20px"/>
   </a>